vinhqphan/loan-default-predictions/README.md

 - Basic NN
 - TBD

+Choose best two models, experiment with a balanced split, stratify based on state, hyperparameter tune.

+## Credit Risk Analysis
+- Credit risk drift can be done after the loans have been assigned both a probability of default value as well as a score.
+Credit risk drift is an indicator of whether or not the given model has fluctuating scores from year to year as new and more loans are added.

 ## Survival Analysis
 - Given a set of features, try to predict when down the line the loan will default or if it will default at all.
 - This analysis can be used to assign some sort of score (A, B, etc.) in conjunction with a predicted probability of default from the models in the previous section.

-## Credit Risk Analysis
-- Credit risk drift can be done after the loans have been assigned both a probability of default value as well as a score.
-Credit risk drift is an indicator of whether or not the given model has fluctuating scores from year to year as new and more loans are added.

 ## Possible excursion: Relative Value
 - Determine relative value of loans to identify loans which have the best returns.